ddxtanx/ClassGraph/proposal.md

   April 12 - set up initial repository and Makefile

-  April 15 - finish reading in data into array format and write simple tests to verify correctness
+  April 15 - finish parsing class data from CIS API to usable form.

-  April 19 - convert array format into graph format and pass simple tests
+  April 19 - convert CIS Data into graph format and pass simple tests

   April 22 - write BFS iterator and verify with tests

   April 29 - write Dijikstra's and verify with tests

-  May 5 - write graph projection onto World Map and verify with tests
+  May 5 - write layered graph drawing algorithm and verify with tests

   May 7 - finish report